liquid4teur/Ansible/README.md

 This instructs Ansible to notify a handler on change.
 Handlers are a way for a task that results in a change to notify a reaction.
-It provides a way to create a single reaction.
-Here, the configuration of nginx has changed, so it's evident that nginx needs to restart.
+Here, for example, the configuration of nginx has changed, so it's evident that nginx needs to restart.

-To handle a notify, we also need to provide a section inside the play and provides a task within that matches the name used in the notify.
+To handle a notify, we also need to provide a handlers section inside the play and provides a task within that matches the name used in the notify.

 ________________________